Born Pink: Critical reception

-Born Pink was met with generally favorable reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received a weighted average score of 70 based on 9 reviews, indicating "generally favorable reviews".
+Born Pink was met with mixed reviews from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received a weighted average score of 70 based on 9 reviews, indicating "generally favourable reviews".

 Rob Sheffield of Rolling Stone proclaimed it "the landmark pop album Blackpink were born to make" and praised the songs as "high-impact bangers and ferocious rock & roll anthems."
-Park Jun-hee of The Korea Herald described listening to the album as "biting into a trick candy: You don’t know what they’ll bring out this time, but it'll always be a sweet surprise."
-Vince Ferreras from CNN Philippines called the album as the group's most mature release to date and the one that shows the quartet's notable artistic growth the most.
+Park Jun-hee of The Korea Herald described listening to the album as "biting into a trick candy: You don't know what they'll bring out this time, but it'll always be a sweet surprise."
+Vince Ferreras from CNN Philippines called the album the group's most mature release to date and the one that shows the quartet's notable artistic growth the most.
 The Telegraphs writer Emma Madden described Born Pink as a "sound of the biggest girlgroup on the planet" where they "marry the very best of Western pop music" with "a romantic, gleefully chaotic South Korean sensibility".
 In her review for AllMusic, Neil Z. Yeung felt Born Pink "matures Blackpink with stronger production, more personal lyrics, and a bold conviction that cannot be contained".
 The Harvard Crimson's Alisa S. Regassa praised the album's innovative production and songwriting and felt that it pushed the boundaries of the K-pop industry.
-Billboard included Born Pink in their list of the 50 best albums of 2022, noting that it showcased "a more mature, grown-up version of the group."Pitchforks Alex Ramos noted that rather than following in the steps of “Pink Venom” by experimenting, the rest of the album features "more of the same".
-Writing for NME, Tanu I. Raj stated that on the album Blackpink treads the well-known thematic territory of pop music, but the imagery of "finding solace from heartbreak at the bottom of a bottle" or "boasting about being the type of girl you take to your 'mama house'" isn’t particularly novel.

-Billboard, Rolling Stone, and Uproxx named Born Pink one of the best albums released in 2022.
-Its singles, "Pink Venom" and "Shut Down", were also named amongst best songs of 2022.
+Billboard included Born Pink in their list of the 50 best albums of 2022, noting that it showcased "a more mature, grown-up version of the group."Pitchforks Alex Ramos noted that rather than following in the steps of "Pink Venom" by experimenting, the rest of the album features "more of the same".
+Writing for NME, Tanu I. Raj stated that on the album Blackpink treads the well-known thematic territory of pop music, but the imagery of "finding solace from heartbreak at the bottom of a bottle" or "boasting about being the type of girl you take to your 'mama house'" isn't particularly novel.Billboard, Rolling Stone, and Uproxx named Born Pink one of the best albums released in 2022.
+Its singles, "Pink Venom" and "Shut Down", were also named among best songs of 2022.